Authenticity is invaluable; originality is dead.

-  And you know what – I’m a BIG, faaat copy cat!
-Want to know why?
-(I’m going to answer it anyway)...
-Nothing is original.
-I stole from anywhere that resonates with inspiration or fuelled my imagination.
-Devouring photographs, dreams, random conversations, architecture, quotes, stickers you see in the streets, trees, people, articles, history, films and, like, a little from KAWS.
+And you know what… I’m a big, fat copy cat, because nothing is original.
+I stole from anywhere that resonates with inspiration or fuelled my imagination - Devouring photographs, dreams, random conversations, architecture, quotes, stickers you see in the streets, trees, people, articles, history, films and, like, a little from KAWS.
 I really love him...

-Thursday, 3 December 2015 2:29 pm (to be precise), I worked on a rebranding project for Marrickville Metro shopping centre – there was some ruthless thievery that went down.
+Thursday, 3 December 2015 2:29 pm (to be precise), I worked on a rebranding project for Marrickville Metro shopping centre – there was some ruthless thievery that went down that day.

 Select only things to steal from that speak directly to your soul.
 If you do this, your work (and theft) will be authentic.
 Authenticity is invaluable; originality is dead.
 And don’t bother concealing your thievery; celebrate it if you feel like it – just like this whole blog post.